-Thyroid disorders can range from a small, harmless goiter (enlargement of the gland) that doesn't need treatment to life-threatening cancer.
+Thyroid disease is any dysfunction of the butterfly-shaped gland at the base of the neck (thyroid).
+It can range from a small, harmless goiter that doesn't need treatment to life-threatening cancer.
 The most common thyroid problems involve abnormal production of thyroid hormones.
-Excess thyroid hormone causes a condition known as hyperthyroidism.
-Insufficient hormone production leads to hypothyroidism.
+Excess thyroid hormone causes a condition known as hyperthyroidism, while insufficient hormone production leads to hypothyroidism.